-Cheetor's transformation in "Feral Scream Part 2".
-It's slow, it explodes from pieces on his body, it's crazy, he has a nightmare about it... and he gains enough power to beat the crap out of EVERYONE when he's feral.
+Beast Wars gives us Cheetor's transformation into a Transmetal II in "Feral Scream Part 2".
+It's slow, it explodes from pieces on his body, it's crazy, he has a nightmare about it... and he gains enough power to beat the crap out of everyone when he's feral.

 Blackarachnia's unnerving mutation from a promising young Autobot into a techno-organic freak in Transformers Animated.

 Turbo Teen.
 The main character's face stretches out to become the grill of the car, his hands and feet become wheels, etc.

 In the world of Codename: Kids Next Door, chickenpox works a little differently than it does in the real world.
 The victim does indeed get raised sores all over her face and body... except the sores are tiny, living chicken heads bursting through the skin to wriggle and cluck wildly.
 It's intended as a Visual Pun, but plays out as pure horror.